-- 202.6.
-Decisions by the body require the presence of a quorum, and unless otherwise indicated in these Rules and Guidelines, require the supportive vote of a majority of those members voting. - 202.7.
-Majority is 50% plus one of the members of a body. - 202.8.
+- 202.6.202.5.
+Decisions by the body require the presence of a quorum, and unless otherwise indicated in these Rules and Guidelines, require the supportive vote of a majority of those members voting. - 202.7.202.6.
+Majority is 50% plus one of the members of a body. - 202.8.202.7.
 Meeting is a gathering of a quorum of members of the body, conducted according to a pre-noticed agenda.
-With a posted and public announcement to the public, a meeting may be recessed and later reconvened to a time no more than 24 hours after the initially noticed date and time. - 202.9.
+With a posted and public announcement to the public, a meeting may be recessed and later reconvened to a time no more than 24 hours after the initially noticed date and timeas provided for in the Act. - 202.9.202.8.
 Member of the Board means a person as described in Government Code section 20090, and includes a person who has been deputized by a Board member who has statutory authority to delegate his/her CalPERS duties and decisions to another.
-Member also means a member of the Board who has been appointed to a committee or subcommittee. - 202.10.
+Member also means a member of the Board who has been appointed to a committee or subcommittee. - 202.10.202.9.
 Presence means the physical presence of a member either in the meeting room or in any adjoining rooms to which sound from the meeting room is piped.
-Presence also includes telephonic participation, provided the member can both hear and be heard by the members physically present in the meeting room. - 202.11.
+Presence also includes telephonic participation, provided the member can both hear and be heard by the members physically present in the meeting room. - 202.11.202.10.
 Presiding Officer means the person pre-designated by the Board to be President or (in his/her absence) Vice President, or by each committee or subcommittee to be Chair or (in his/her absence) Vice Chair.
-Presiding Officer also means the person selected by the body, on an ad hoc basis, to preside over a meeting in which all of the pre-designated officers are absent. - 202.12.
+Presiding Officer also means the person selected by the body, on an ad hoc basis, to preside over a meeting in which all of the predesignated officers are absent. - 202.12.202.11.
 Quorum is the presence of 50% plus one of the members of a body.
-If there is a question as to whether a quorum exists (because of the presence of members both within the meeting room and adjoining room(s) [see 202.10, above]), the presiding officer should clarify the issue for the audience and meeting record. - 202.13.
+If there is a question as to whether a quorum exists (because of the presence of members both within the meeting room and adjoining room(s) [see 202.10, above]), the presiding officer should clarify the issue for the audience and meeting record. - 202.13.202.12.
 Recusal means a statement on the record, provided before the substance of an issue begins to be deliberated, that a member of the body will not participate in the body's decision on that issue.
-Once a member has recused him/herself as to an issue discussed in open session, the member may remain on the dais but must not engage in any deliberative
+Once a member has recused him/herself as to an issue discussed in open session, the

-- discussions.
-In closed sessions, the recusing member must leave the meeting room. - 202.14.
-Session is a meeting or series of connected meetings devoted exclusively to a single and specific order of business. - 202.15.
-Subcommittee means a committee, standing or ad hoc, that has been formed jointly by the Board President and related-subject matter committee chair and that reports to the committee rather than the Board. - 202.16.
+- member may remain on the dais but must not engage in any deliberative discussions.
+In closed sessions, the recusing member must leave the meeting room. - 202.14.202.13.
+Session is a meeting or series of connected meetings devoted exclusively to a single and specific order of business. - 202.15.202.14.
+Subcommittee means a committee, standing or ad hoc, that has been formed jointly by the Board President and related-subject matter committee chair and that reports to the committee rather than the Board. - 202.16.202.15.
 Vote means either an "aye" or "nay" (or comparable designations) vote, but does not include abstentions.
 Members may vote (according to direction from the presiding officer) by voice, raised hands, or roll call.
 Members must be present to vote, and only members of the body may vote.
 Secret ballots are prohibited under the Act.